 Dreams from the ashes: Rodin and Jeanclos

-This exhibition will give the opportunity to a conversation between those two great minds who continually looked for a kind of truth in Art with the necessary sincerity required for the creator to shape the living.
+This exhibition will give the opportunity to a conversation between this two great minds who continually looked for a kind of truth in Art with the necessary sincerity required for the creator to shape the living.

-Laura Capazza-Durand, president of the Galerie Capazza
+Laura Capazza-Durand - President of the Galerie Capazza

-About thirty artworks will be presented.
+About thirty artworks are presented